EV sales charge ahead during coronavirus downturn

 We’ve seen this right around the world and we’ve been seeing it for a few years, that vehicle sales keep falling, but electric vehicle sales keep rising.

-Renault Zoe and Hyundai Kona were two of the early EVs to hit the Aussie car market.
+Renault Zoe and Nissan Leaf were two of the early EVs to hit the Aussie car market.

 People want to reduce their environmental footprint